rsksmart/RSKIPs/IPs/RSKIP419.md

 #### Proof transaction signing

 The proof transaction should be signed as any other peg-out, but by the proposed powpeg.
-For this to happen, a new Bridge method `addSpendTxSignature` should be created to perform the exact same actions as the `addSignature` but to accept signatures from public keys that don't belong to an active/retiring Powpeg (let's recall the proposed Powpeg is not active at this point).
+For this to happen, a new Bridge method `addSvpSpendTxSignature` should be created to perform the exact same actions as the `addSignature` but to accept signatures from public keys that don't belong to an active/retiring Powpeg (let's recall the proposed Powpeg is not active at this point).
-The `addSpendTxSignature` method should check that the public key belongs to the proposed Powpeg and that the hash of the transaction intended to be signed exists in the `SVP_SPEND_TX_HASH` storage entry.
+The `addSvpSpendTxSignature` method should check that the public key belongs to the proposed Powpeg and that the hash of the transaction intended to be signed exists in the `svpSpendTxHash` storage entry.

-Once fully signed, the Bridge should remove the entry from the `spendTxWaitingForSignatures` and emit the release_btc event as usual.
+Once fully signed, the Bridge should remove the entry from the `svpSpendTxWaitingForSignatures`.

 ### Proof verification

 With the SVP proof transaction broadcasted, the Bridge now needs to validate it and proceed with the election commitment as expected.

-The proof transaction should be registered through the registerBtcTransaction method.
+The proof transaction should be registered through a new `registerSvpSpendTxTransaction` method that would behave similar to the `registerBtcTransaction`.
 As before, it should verify:
 - SVP period is ongoing
-- Transaction hash without signatures is registered in the `SVP_SPEND_TX_HASH` storage key.
+- Transaction hash without signatures is registered in the `svpSpendTxHash` storage key.

 If the hash matches the one registered in the storage, then the SVP process is considered completed and we can proceed with the committment of the proposed -and now validated- Powpeg.
-The `SVP_SPEND_TX_HASH` and the `proposedFederation` will be removed from storage.
+The `svpSpendTxHash` and the `proposedFederation` will be removed from storage.
+The utxo sent to the current Powpeg will be registered so it can be spend.

 ### Validation phase duration